-Every PCR techniques are evolved to eliminate unwanted amplification during the PCR reaction.
-The unwanted amplification, a non-specific binding results in the false positive or false negative results.
+Every PCR technique is evolved to eliminate unwanted amplification during the PCR reaction.
+The unwanted amplification, a non-specific binding results in false-positive or false-negative results.

-Also, the unwanted primer-dimer amplification results into the shorter non-specific bands which makes the primers unavailable for the target amplification.
+Also, the unwanted primer-dimer amplification results in the shorter non-specific bands which makes the primers unavailable for the target amplification.

 Primer-dimers and non-specific binding are two major setbacks of any PCR reaction or we can say it is a kind of curse for any PCR reaction.

 Non-Specific bindings are the amplicon other than the target sequence amplification.
 Hence it is necessary to stop any unwanted amplification in PCR reaction.

 By increasing the annealing temperature, the primers cannot bind to other than its complementary sequence and result in specific amplification, however, it is not always the case.

 By increasing the annealing temperature failure in PCR reaction can also be possible.

 Is there any technique that avoids unwanted amplification and still a success in the PCR reaction?

 In this article, we will discuss touchdown PCR which facilitates high specificity in any PCR reaction.
 The content of the article is,